 Wireless charging and battery life

-The AirPods (third generation) and new AirPods Pro purchases can be used with MagSafe chargers, so they magnetically attach.
+The AirPods (third generation) and AirPods Pro purchases can be used with MagSafe chargers, so they magnetically attach.
 The older AirPods and existing AirPods Pro don’t do this, but they can be wirelessly charged.

 On the AirPods Pro, Apple promises up to five hours of noise-cancelling listening time with transparency mode turned off, dropping to 4.5 hours with it on.
 AirPods 2 offer around five hours of listening.